cloudfoundry/stratos/deploy/kubernetes/README.md

 $ helm install console --namespace console --name my-console
 ```

-> You can change the namespace (--namespace) and the release name (--name) to value of your choice.
+> You can change the namespace (--namespace) and the release name (--name) to values of your choice.

 This will create a Console instance named `my-console` in a namespace called `console` in your Kubernetes cluster.